phluid61/internet-drafts/http2-encoded-data/draft.md

 with an encoding they do not recognise or support MUST treat this as a connection error of type PROTOCOL\_ERROR.

+An intermediary, on receiving an ENCODED\_DATA frame, MAY decode the data and forward it to its downstream peer in one or more DATA frames.
+If the received ENCODED\_DATA frame has an encoding the downstream peer does not support (as advertised in an ACCEPT\_ENCODED\_DATA frame) the intermediary MUST decode the data before forwarding it.
+The intermediary MAY re-encode the data with a scheme supported by the downstream peer and forward it in one or more ENCODED\_DATA frames.

 If an endpoint detects that the payload of an ENCODED\_DATA frame is incorrectly encoded it MUST treat this as a stream error (see {{I-D.ietf-httpbis-http2}}, Section 5.4.2) of type DATA\_ENCODING\_ERROR ({{error}}).

+ENCODED\_DATA frames MUST be associated with a stream.
+If an ENCODED\_DATA frame is received whose stream identifier field is 0x0, the recipient MUST respond with a connection error ({{I-D.ietf-httpbis-http2}}, Section 5.4.1) of type PROTOCOL\_ERROR.

 ENCODED\_DATA frames are subject to flow control and can only be sent when a stream is in the "open" or "half closed (remote)" states.
-The entire ENCODED\_DATA frame payload is included in flow control, including the encoded data, and Pad Length and Padding fields if present.
+The entire ENCODED\_DATA frame payload is included in flow control, including the encoding identifier, and Pad Length and Padding fields if present.
 If an ENCODED\_DATA frame is received whose stream is not in "open" or "half closed (local)" state, the recipient MUST respond with a stream error ({{I-D.ietf-httpbis-http2}}, Section 5.4.2) of type STREAM\_CLOSED.

+The total number of padding octets is determined by the value of the Pad Length field.
+If the length of the padding is greater than the length of the remainder of the frame payload, the recipient MUST treat this as a connection error ({{I-D.ietf-httpbis-http2}}, Section 5.4.1) of type PROTOCOL\_ERROR.

+Note: A frame can be increased in size by one octet by including a Pad Length field with a value of zero.

+Use of padding is a security feature; as such, its use demands some care, see Section 10.7 of {{I-D.ietf-httpbis-http2}}.

 ### Fragmentation and Segments {#frag-segments}

-Traversing a network segment with small frame size restrictions introduces the risk of fragmenting an encoded stream.
+Traversing a network segment with small frame size limits introduces the risk of fragmenting an encoded stream.
 This can be avoided using segments, as defined in {{I-D.kerwin-http2-segments}}.

-An intermediary MAY coalesce multiple adjacent ENCODED\_DATA and DATA frames if all of the frames, with the optional exception of the final frame in the sequence, have the SEGMENT\_CONTINUES flag set.
+An intermediary MAY coalesce multiple adjacent ENCODED\_DATA frames if all of them, with the optional exception of the final frame in the sequence, have the SEGMENT\_CONTINUES flag set.
 The coalesced payload MAY be subsequently emitted in any combination of ENCODED\_DATA and DATA frames.
-The payloads of any resulting ENCODED\_DATA frame MUST be correctly encoded according to those frames' encodings; note that this could require the payloads of the original frames to be decoded and subsequently re-encoded into the new frames, rather than simply concatenated.
+The payloads of any resulting ENCODED\_DATA frames MUST be correctly encoded according to those frames' encodings; note that for some encoding schemes this could require that the payloads of the original frames be decoded and subsequently re-encoded into the new frames, rather than simply concatenated.